Table of Contents

 Seeking treatment for an eating disorder can feel scary and overwhelming, but it doesn’t have to be.
 At Charlie Health, our expert team of clinicians works with our clients and families to understand their specific needs.
 Then, we’ll help your teen develop an individualized treatment plan to include the most effective treatment modalities for them.

 Our intensive outpatient program (IOP) helps adolescents and young adults successfully overcome their mental health struggles with personalized treatment.
 Our IOP is designed for teenagers and young adults who need more support than one-time-per-week therapy offers.
-We provide a comprehensive treatment solution that includes group, family, and individual therapy to help your teen navigate their mental health.
+We provide a comprehensive treatment solution that includes groups, family, and individual therapy to help your teen navigate their mental health.
+Get started with your healing journey today.